-When you get a new PC you often be amazed at how fast it boots and is generally fast with what ever you throw at it, however, in time, you find that it becomes slower especially with an increased startup time.
+When you get a new Windows 10 PC you often be amazed at computer speed and how fast it boots and it is generally fast with whatever you throw at it, However, in time, you find that it becomes slower especially with an increased startup time.
 The more apps and programs installed, and the more documents and files on the hard drive, the slower the computer is to start up.
-There are many factors that can cause slow Windows startup and also many methods to make Windows 10 (or older version) boot faster.
-In this blog post we will explore different methods to make your PC boot faster.
+There are many factors that can cause slow Windows startup and also many methods to make Windows 10 startup faster.
+In this article, we will explore different methods to make your PC boot faster.

 Turn on or enable Fast Startup

-From the time you press your power button to the time you reach you desktop can take traditionally above one minute.
+From the time you press your power button to the time you reach your desktop can take traditionally above one minute.
 And even after that, it still loads some services in the background, which means it is still quite laggy until everything initialises properly.
 For this reason, Windows 8 (which was slow to boot as well) introduced Fast Startup.

 What Is Fast Startup?

 There is a lot going on when your computer boots up.
 Basically, the operating system starts to load along with some drivers.
 Programs, libraries, and other types of data.
 In about ten to twenty seconds your desktop shows up.
 Since this time is acceptable, most users are not aware that this can be even faster.
 With Fast Startup active, your Windows 10 startup faster and your computer will boot in less than five seconds.
 But even though this feature is enabled by default, on some systems Windows will still go through a normal boot process.